theodore-norvell/cogent/README.md

 Note that, if `assertUnreachable` simply reports the problem and returns, the machine will (almost certainly be) left with a set of active states that violates invariants OR0 and/or AND0.
 This is because it will have left at least one state, but will not have entered another.

-For the set of all transitions leaving a given choice pseudo state:
+For the set of all transitions leaving a given choice, entrypoint, or exitpoint pseudostate:

 * It is necessary that you ensure that at least one guard will be true, or that you have an else-guarded transition.
 * It is good practice to ensure that at most one guard will be true.

 #### Time and guards

 If there are multiple `after` transitions out of a state that all have the same duration, the situation is the same as for multiple transitions on the same event.
 It is good practice to ensure that no two guards for the same duration can be true at the same time.
-If all are false
+If all are false, the no transition will fire.

 When there are different durations, they are checked in order of increasing duration.
 For example if we have